Zacky2613/ytdownload/README.md

 # ytdownload

-ytdownload is a terminal based way of downloading youtube videos throught the `ytdownload` command.
-It is made using python and the pytube module.
-I would recommened putting the ytdownload.py into PATH for easier use.
+ytdownload is a tool to use download youtube videos and playlists using the command line.
+Made using python and the pytube module.
+I'd recommended putting into your PATH for easier use.

 ## Installation

-The following modules will need to be installed for the program to work (if running the .py file):
+You will need to have Python 3.6+ and install the following modules:

 ```text
 # Linux/macOS